-- 1. A comprehensive self-assessment process that aids in clarifying skills, aptitudes, personality traits, spiritual development, and ministry direction.
-Once assessment instruments are completed, each student meets one-on-one with a trained assessment counselor to interpret the results and suggest directions for the mentoring experience. - 2.
-Selecting a local church for spiritual nurture and ministry involvement.
-All students are expected to be regularly involved in a local church. - 3.
+- 1. A comprehensive self-assessment process that aids in clarifying skills, aptitudes, personality traits, spiritual development, and ministry direction-once assessment instruments are completed, each student meets one-on-one with a trained assessment counselor to interpret the results and suggest directions for the mentoring experience. - 2.
+Selecting a local church for spiritual nurture and ministry involvement-all students are expected to be regularly involved in a local church. - 3.
 Recruiting a local mentoring team for weekly support, interaction, and theological reflection. - 4.
 Writing and implementing personalized learning contracts that purposefully address issues of character and competence needed in ministry. - 5.
 Participating with other students in a regular spiritual formation group on campus.

-Students are responsible to locate and secure their own mentors, although mentoring directors are available to offer assistance as needed in locating churches and mentors and for developing learning contracts.
+Students are responsible to locate and secure their own mentors, although training center directors are available to offer assistance as needed in locating churches and mentors and for developing learning contracts.

-All full-time degree-seeking students enrolled in nine hours or more (except those in the MA in Counseling program) should register for T/M 500 Introduction to Christian Formation and Training and Mentoring during their first semester.
+All full-time degree-seeking students enrolled in nine hours or more should register for T/M 500 Introduction to Christian Formation and Training and Mentoring during their first semester.
 This course provides a foundation for addressing issues of spiritual formation and for entering the training and mentoring sequence.